What is a fever?

-Most fevers in healthy people are caused by an infection from a virus Overview of Viral Infections A virus is a tiny living organism.
-Viruses are so small they can be seen only with the most powerful microscopes.
-That's why they're called microorganisms (micro means very small).
-Other common... read more and usually go away on their own in a few days
+Most fevers in healthy people are caused by an infection from a virus Overview of Viral Infections A virus is a microorganism, a tiny living organism.
+Other common microorganisms include bacteria.
+Viruses are much smaller than bacteria and can be seen only with the most powerful microscopes... read more and usually go away on their own in a few days

 When you have a fever, your symptoms are mostly from what’s causing the fever, not the fever itself